 20. Don’t Ignore Reddit

 It’s controversial and definitely includes content that’s not safe for work, but Reddit is an underutilized resource for content promotion.
-Averaging around 71 million unique visitors monthly, it’s critical for marketers to become engaged on the network as opposed to just posting links, because of the role a user’s “reputation” score plays on the network.
+Averaging around 71 million unique visitors daily, it’s critical for marketers to become engaged on the network as opposed to just posting links, because of the role a user’s “reputation” score plays on the network.
 At last count, there were around 5,400 unique forums (known as “subreddits”), so pick the arenas that are the most relevant to your topic.
 Choose the option to “submit a new link.”

 Fresh content reigns supreme on Reddit, so it’s best to limit your content promotion to highly relevant and interesting topics.
 Become a member of the Subreddit community and comment on other’s posts to build your reputation points.